singh-man/cc-payments/README.md

 - Clone or download as zip
 - Follow the guidelines of the IDE to import the existing maven project.
 - Either allow IDE to build to do ```mvn clean install```

+### To make native binaries
+- Make sure that docker is installed
+- run `mvn -Pnative spring-boot:build-image`

+spring boot natively compiled image will be available as an image.